geraldinepascal/FROGS/README.md

 				 sudo yum install util-linux

 ### 3. Bin and lib directories
-	Softwares in 'bin' folder and above dependencies must be in PATH or in a 'bin' folder in the parent folder of the tools folder.
+	Softwares in 'libexec' folder and above dependencies must be in PATH or in a 'libexec' (a folder in same folder as bin folder).
-	Librairies in 'lib' folder must be in PYTHONPATH or in a 'lib' folder in the parent folder of the tools folder.
+	Librairies in 'lib' folder must be in PYTHONPATH or in a 'lib' (a folder in same folder as bin folder).
 	  Example:
 		<FROGS_PATH>/
+            bin/
+                preprocess.py    # Link to tools/preprocess/preprocess.py
+                ...
+			lib/
+                biom.py
+                ...
+			libexec/
+				biomTools.py
+				...
 			tools/
 				preprocess/
 					preprocess.py
 					preprocess.xml
-				...
-			bin/
-				biom2tsv.py
-				...
-			lib/
-                biom.py
 				...

 ### 4. Check intallation
 	To check your installation you can type: